 How to stick roof felt shingles & felt lap

-Adiseal can be cold applied.
-Simply apply Adiseal adhesive & sealant to one surface & press down the roof felt shingle.
-Adiseal can take 24 to 48 hours to fully cure but seals instantly.
+Adiseal adhesive & sealant can be applied directly without the need for heat.
+Apply Adiseal to one surface and firmly press down the roof felt shingle.
+While Adiseal seals instantly, it may take 24 to 48 hours to fully cure.

 Where to buy